 The Columbia University Irving Medical Center Clinical Residency in Orthopedics

-Application materials for the class of 2020 and instructions are available online and are due on December 1, 2019.
-Competitive applicants will have their files reviewed by faculty and will be contacted for interviews in January 2020.
-The next class will begin in September 2020 and conclude in August of 2021.
+Application materials for the class of 2021 and instructions are available online.
+Competitive applicants will have their files reviewed by faculty and will be contacted for interviews.
+The next residency class will begin in September 2020 and conclude at the end of August 2021.

 The CUIMC Clinical Residency in Orthopedics' Mission

 The mission of the CUIMC Clinical Residency in Orthopedics is to provide advanced orthopedic physical therapy clinical training and promote excellence and leadership in the field.
 Through exposure and elective activities in all areas, residents will be prepared for future leadership in the professional areas of their greatest interests, whether clinical, educational, research, administrative, or service.
 Designed for the licensed professional, the Physical Therapy Residency in Orthopedics' curriculum is based on the concepts of adult learning and will have resident-driven and case-based elements.
 Clinical knowledge and skills can be individualized to the needs of the practitioner and their patients in the context of clinical problem solving and reflective practice.
 Through exposure and elective activities in all areas, residents will be prepared for future leadership in the professional areas of their greatest interests, whether clinical, educational, research, administrative, or service.
 Program goals will be achieved through didactic education, participation in research, mentored teaching opportunities, professionally mentored patient care experiences, and independent patient care.

 The clinical residency program's goals and objectives are directed toward an in-depth mentoring experience in the management of patients with a variety of orthopedic impairments and are based on the 2017 Orthopedics Description of Residency Practice (DRP).